Consult PURC for a List of Upcoming Workshops

 Seek Effective Strategies for Independent Work and Find Support for your Multimedia Projects

-Another McGraw Center resource is the New Media Center in Lewis Library, which offers state of the art computers loaded with memory, hard-drive space and special software for student work.
+Another McGraw Center resource is the Digital Learning Lab in Lewis Library, which offers state of the art computers loaded with memory, hard-drive space and special software for student work.
 Multimedia projects related to JPs and senior theses can benefit from the secure storage and enhanced power of these systems.
-The New Media Center also offers one-on-one consultations to students who may be working on their multimedia or video project.
-Contact the NMC at firstname.lastname@example.org to set up an appointment or call 258-6073.
+The Digital Learning Lab also offers one-on-one consultations to students who may be working on their multimedia or video project.
+Contact the DLL at [email protected] to set up an appointment or call 258-6073.

 The dedicated staff at the McGraw Center can help you make the most of your independent work while enjoying the process along the way.